aiven/aiven-docs/docs/products/postgresql/howto/prevent-full-disk.md

 ### Enable database writes for a limited amount of time

-If you want to enable any writes to the database for a limited amount of time, send the following `POST` request using
+To enable any writes to the database for a limited amount of time, send the following `POST` request using
 [Aiven APIs](/docs/tools/api) and
 replacing the `PROJECT_NAME` and `SERVICE_NAME` placeholders: